 Boxed Eave Roof

-A motorhome carport can be turned into a garage easily by just adding walls and doors to the structure.
-Adding side panels to cover the sides of the carport for increases protection from elements and make the structure more secure since it can be locked.
+A motorhome carport can easily be turned into a garage by adding walls and doors.
+Adding side panels to cover the sides of the carport increases protection from the elements and makes the structure more secure since it can be locked.

 Why Buy A Shelter For Your RV?